 Vice City and IV make clear that Rockstar North are not very big fans of the Christian Right.
-Vice City has them represented by Pastor Richards, a crooked televangelist who keeps several mistresses and is funneling money from his ministry to build a mansion in Hawaii, all the while preaching a warped parody of "prosperity gospel" theology that hails selfishness and greed — and, of course, generously giving your paycheck to Richards — as virtuous.
+Vice City has them represented by Pastor Richards, a crooked televangelist who keeps several mistresses and is funneling money from his ministry to build a mansion in Hawaii, all the while preaching a warped parody of "prosperity gospel" theology that hails selfishness and greed — and, of course, generously giving a fair portion of your paycheck to Richards — as virtuous.
 In IV, meanwhile, Bryce Dawkins is the puritanical "family values" deputy mayor of Liberty City who rails against anything that falls into his awfully broad definition of indecency, while also being a hypocritical closet case keeping up a secret relationship with Bernie (aka Niko's former brother-in-arms Florian).

 Anti-Climax Boss: Most of the bosses are very easy in comparison to the hordes of mooks you fight to get to them.
 Justified in that, while they may be criminal masterminds, they are still human.

-Broken Base: Following IV, the fanbase seemed to have split into two directions — those who missed the more over-the-top style and player customization of the past games (particularly San Andreas), and those who preferred the more realistic tone of IV.
-A good deal of the former crowd has gravitated to the Saints Row games, which is why you don't hear them as much.
-There was also a brief split after it was announced that the protagonist of San Andreas would be a black gang banger from South Central (complete with claims that Rockstar was trying to pander to the tastes of pasty suburban white boys), although that rift healed pretty quickly after San Andreas was released and the "ghetto" parts turned out to be some of the best parts of the game.
+There was also a brief split after it was announced that the protagonist of San Andreas would be a black gang banger from South Central, with many claiming that Rockstar was trying to pander to the tastes of pasty suburban white boys.
+However, that rift healed pretty quickly after San Andreas was released and the "ghetto" sections turned out to be some of the best parts of the game.